ipitio/ocr-pdf/README.md

 If you want to skip building an image, just use mine:

 1. Install Docker and Compose, such as with Docker Desktop
-2. Create a new folder with the file below and put your PDFs in `pdf/todo`
+2. Enter a new folder, add the file below, and put your PDFs in `./pdf/todo`
-3. Run the following command to OCR the PDFs and move them to `pdf/done`
+3. Run the following command to OCR the PDFs and move them to `./pdf/done`

 ```yaml
 # compose.yml